-Carrier is not liable for the benefits at issue in this hearing.
+Carrier is liable for the benefits at issue in this hearing.
 Claimant remains entitled to medical benefits for the compensable injury of (Date of Injury), in accordance with Texas Labor Code Ann. §408.021.

-The true corporate name of the insurance carrier is LIBERTY MUTUAL FIRE INSURANCE COMPANY, and the name and address of its registered agent for service of process is
+The true corporate name of the insurance carrier is NEW HAMPSHIRE INSURANCE COMPANY, and the name and address of its registered agent for service of process is